Back to blogs

 I rebuilt this portfolio from a VILT stack (Vue, Inertia, Laravel) to a Next.js stack so I could take full ownership of the codebase and keep deployment simple and maintainable.
 That decision came after I tried hosting it on Laravel Cloud.

-I like Laravel and would have stayed with it, but I got charged based on usage for hosting what was basically a simple four-page static portfolio.
-Other modern providers, like Vercel's Hobby plan, can host that for free, and you can often run app + database on a VPS for one fixed monthly fee.
-One week I was charged around 20 for a very small site, so for this project Next.js made more sense.
+I like Laravel and would have stayed with it, but I was charged based on usage for hosting what was essentially a simple four-page static portfolio.
+Other modern providers, like Vercel's Hobby plan can host that for free and you can often run app + database on a VPS for one fixed monthly fee.
+One week I was charged around €20 for a very small site, so for this project Next.js made more sense.
 I would use Laravel Cloud more in the future if pricing was more predictable and if I was getting paid more per month by clients for upkeep.

 My journey so far